 This is highly significant and suggests that, once the vast majority of users take their first break, they are highly likely to take others and that they first break may also impact their use of other social networks.

 These figures have significant implications for social media professionals.
 Understanding where social media users are, their thought processes, their pressures and pinch-points is vital for those wanting to engage.
-Indeed, in any market place, if almost 60% of your potential customers could disappear, permanently or temporarily, professionals would be looking at not just why but how both to market and sell to them without losing any impetus – understanding that, without appropriate measures in place, all your work could be lost in an instant
+Indeed, in any Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... place, if almost 60% of your potential customers could disappear, permanently or temporarily, professionals would be looking at not just why but how both to market and sell to them without losing any impetus – understanding that, without appropriate measures in place, all your work could be lost in an instant

 We will be discussing these and other aspects of Facebook Fatigue during Community Manager Appreciation Day 2016.
 You can catch us between 9am CET/8am GMT/3am EST on January 25th 2016 at http://communitymanagerappreciationday.com/schedule/debunking-the-myth-of-facebook-fatigue/

 - Brands and social media: facing up to new challenges in 2022 - 21/09/2022

 - Dark Social marketing: the elephant in the room - 07/09/2022